Anti-Plagiarism Strategies for Research Papers

 Induction Studies), or it can reference a real source (book,

-or Web site) which contains no such article or words that have
+or Web site) which contains no such article or words that appear in the

 by randomly checking citations.
 If you require several Web or